hellojialee/Traffic_Sign_Recognition_Efficient_CNNs/README.md

 ### Localization refinment

-We show our work as three separate steps which are easy to integrated into a complete pipeline.
+We show our work as three separate steps which are not difficult to be integrated into a complete pipeline.